SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 Redis timeout query

 Here we write 2 queries to calculate error logs percent.
-First query to count logs which are redis timeout error logs.
-Second query to count total logs.
-Then we add a formula to calculate percentage.
+Query A counts logs which contain redis in the body.
+Query B counts total logs (no filter).
+Then we add a formula (A/B)*100 to calculate the percentage.

 Step 2: Set alert conditions